 Psychopaths experience the lack of these abilities and emotions as indication that they are superior, and they consider us nothing more than prey to be hunted to fulfill their own needs.
 The psychopath considers life a game to be played and “won” at the expense of others.
-Inflicting harm, whether it be psychological, spiritual, physical or financial, is entertainment to them.
+Inflicting harm, whether it be psychological, spiritual, physical or financial, is acceptable to them.

 Self-gratification is the only thing that motivates them and all that they live for.